jonotron/muscles.css/README.md

 -----

 The goals of this are to provide a simple, flexible, modular set of classes that can be quickly added to your html.

-It should be as easy to use as any grid system.
+* be as easy to use as any common grid system
+* require very little superfluous markup (ideally none) allowing for style on flex containers and items when possible
+* be usable for general page/app layout and specific ui/component layout
+* use modular approach to css class names

 Todo
 ----